Skip to Main Content

 Where to Find PDFs

 You will want to find digitized materials as PDF images of the original or official document when you can, so you can be sure that the text and page citation of the original matches the citation you are checking, and so you can save and share the document.
-Not every resource is available online, and those that are may not be available as PDF images.
+Not every resource is available online, and those that are may not be available in page image formats.
 But some of the sources for PDF documents are:

 West Reporters on Westlaw